turbocrime/solidity-cbor/README.md

 # turbocrime/solidity-cbor

-**This is a library for parsing CBOR.**

-This library does not provide tools for writing CBOR.
+**This is a library for parsing CBOR.** This library does not provide tools for writing CBOR.

-This project was initially forked from [filecoin's CborDecode.sol](https://github.com/Zondax/filecoin-solidity/blob/master/contracts/v0.8/utils/CborDecode.sol) by Zondax AG.
+This project was initially forked from [filecoin's CborDecode.sol](https://github.com/filecoin-project/filecoin-solidity/blob/master/contracts/v0.8/utils/CborDecode.sol).

 [RFC 8949](https://www.iana.org/go/rfc8949)